der-carnivore/BingAds-docs/BingAds/scripts/reference/BingAdsAccount.md

 ### Returns:
 |Type|Description|
 |-|-
-String|Entity type of this bing ads account, which is "BingAdsAccount".
+String|Type of this entity: "BingAdsAccount".

 ## <a name="getname"></a>getName
 Returns the name of this account.